pwscup/pwssite/ipws2023/markdown/index.md

 | July 17th - July 31st, 2023. | Final round 1 Anonymization (2 weeks) |
 | Aug.
 7th - Aug.
 21st, 2023. | Final round 2 Attack (2 weeks) |
 | Aug.
 29th, 2023. | Final presentation in Yokohama.  |

+## Prizes
+- 1st prize: 50,000 JPY on VISA Gift Card and no charge for participation (up to 1 person)
+- 2nd prize: 30,000 JPY on VISA Gift Card and no charge for participation (up to 1 person)
+- 3rd prize: 10,000 JPY on VISA Gift Card and no charge for participation (up to 1 person)
+- Best Attack Award: 10,000 JPY on VISA Gift Card

 ## How to participate in the iPWS Cup 2023
 ### Team requirement